kshnvagale/m3u8-video-processor/README.md

 ## Support

-For support, please open an issue in the GitHub repository or contact the maintainers.
+For support, please open an issue in the GitHub repository: https://github.com/kshnvagale/m3u8-video-processor/issues